 “We stopped looking at our technology and our business strategies around data in isolation, and started working on how can we bring the best of all of our skill sets together to create something that will be truly transformational for our organisation.”

-This is how Katarina Kolich describes the approach taken by the Bank of New Zealand as it forges through the digital economy.
+This is how Kate Kolich describes the approach taken by the Bank of New Zealand as it forges through the digital economy.

 "Our key purpose is to look after and be the custodians of all of our data assets,” explains Kolich, the bank’s head of enterprise data and information services.